Tuesday, October 15, 2024

 The mask also, of course, has obvious similarities to the mask Leatherface wears at the end of the original Texas Chain Saw Massacre.
 The makeup colors are all the same.

 LDD Presents was set to release a second Leatherface doll depicting the costume in the film, but I believe it never surfaced.
 There's no in-hand photos of this doll; only promotional ones (the only one that looks like an in-hand picture appears to actually just be a custom built on the LDD Leatherface that did see release).
-I think maybe LDD got this back on track, since I heard they re-showed the doll at a more recent convention to hopefully get it released down the pipeline for real this time.
+I think maybe LDD got this back on track, since I heard they re-showed the doll at a more recent convention, and they've now listed a deluxe Leatherface online with two heads and extra clothing that can create either the classic or "pretty woman" looks.

-LDD Presents "Pretty Woman" Leatherface on show for a release that...wasn't (so far).
+LDD Presents "Pretty Woman" Leatherface on show for a release that...wasn't (at the time).

 I wonder if Butcher Boop was LDD's self-consolation for the Leatherface doll falling through in the meantime.